AbdallahMaherDev/Product-Preview-Card-2/README.md

-Frontend Mentor - Product Preview Card
+#Frontend Mentor - Product Preview Card
 🌟 Introduction
 Hello!
-I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
-This project is a simple.
+I'm Abdallah Maher, and this is my solution to the Product Preview Card Component challenge from Frontend Mentor.
+This project focuses on creating a clean, modern, and responsive product preview card.

-Responsive and accessible design
+✨ Features:
+✅ Fully responsive design

-Well-structured HTML & CSS
+✅ Well-structured and semantic HTML & CSS

-Dynamic score representation
+✅ Modern and accessible UI

 🛠 Technologies Used

-HTML
+HTML5

-CSS3 (Flexbox)
+CSS3 (Flexbox for layout)
+🚀 How to View the Project

-Open index.html in your browser to view the component.
+Simply open index.html in your browser to check out the component.

-🎨 Preview
+🎨 Live Preview
 Live Demo [(https://incandescent-pavlova-6b97c6.netlify.app/](https://incandescent-pavlova-6b97c6.netlify.app/)]

 📬 Contact
 If you have any feedback or suggestions, feel free to connect with me!

 Made with ❤️ by Abdallah Maher

 ![Design preview for the Product preview card component coding challenge](./design/desktop-preview.jpg)